LEEYJ1021/structural-signal-irrelevance/README.md

 **Figure 9 — TOST equivalence plot** (`figures/make_figure9_tost_equivalence.py`; TOST equivalence for **H-S2.1** (left panel) and **H-S2.2b** (right panel)).
 Two central results (H-S2.1: account maturity → growth slope; H-S2.2b: does maturity improve ad-group-level prediction) were each subjected to a two-one-sided-test (TOST) procedure against a pre-specified equivalence margin (the green shaded region, or "smallest effect size of interest," SESOI).
 In both panels the observed point estimate sits comfortably *inside* the equivalence region, yet the TOST itself is not significant — neither reaches formal equivalence (H-S2.1: p=.197 against a ±0.20 SESOI; H-S2.2b: p=.290 against a ±0.05 Spearman-ρ SESOI).
 Both results are consequently reported as *non-significant, well-powered associations for which formal equivalence is inconclusive* — not as confirmed nulls.

 **Omitted-variable-bias sensitivity (Oster's delta).** The bid_amount-based mediation result (§4.4, method 8 — **H-S1.1b**) is the primary evidentiary basis for the efficiency claim.
 Oster's delta quantifies how much stronger an unobserved confounder would need to be, relative to the observed controls, to explain the spend → bid_amount coefficient away.
 The computed value (δ*=+71.4) looks dramatically robust — but the R² increment from adding `size_z` to the model is only 0.0009, effectively zero, which places the calculation in a numerically unstable region where δ* diverges regardless of the true underlying robustness. δ* is not reported as evidence of robustness here; the R² increment itself (size adding essentially no explanatory power to bid_amount beyond spend) is the more interpretable, more conservative, and ultimately consistent takeaway.
 A minimum-R²-increment threshold (0.01) is adopted below which δ* is reported for transparency but not used as a robustness claim.
-Full numeric table in §12.7.
+Full numeric table in [`supplementary_robustness/03_equivalence_and_sensitivity_notes.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/supplementary_robustness).

 ---

+## 9. Practical Guidance for Advertisers and Platform Researchers

+The conclusion "structural attributes don't matter" is easy to state abstractly and easy to leave there.
+This section translates it into concrete guidance, drawing only on findings already established elsewhere in this report — no new analysis.

+**For an advertiser launching a new ad group inside an existing account:**

+1. **Don't rely on account history to carry a new ad group.** H-S2.1 found no detectable association between account maturity and how fast a newly registered ad group ramps up (§5.3); a well-established, high-spending account does not appear to give its *next* ad group a structural head start on this platform.
+2. **Treat the first two weeks as the highest-leverage window.** H-S2.2a found that an ad group's own early operating signal — coverage, spend trend, CTR, CVR — is genuinely predictive of near-term growth at 14 days, and that predictive power decays sharply by 30–60 days (§5.4, §5.7).
+Concretely: prioritize achieving stable daily coverage, a consistent (non-erratic) spend trend, and healthy CTR/CVR in the first 14 days over any assumption that the parent account's track record will compensate for a weak start.
+3. **Budget allocation should track spend, not account size.** Study 1's mediation result is consistent with outcome quality (approval rate, cost efficiency, ad rank) tracking how much is actually spent, not the size tier of the advertiser behind it (H-S1.1, §4.4, §4.7) — so a smaller advertiser willing to match a larger competitor's spend on a given ad group should not expect a structural penalty for being smaller.
+4. **Expect this to vary somewhat by campaign product type.** The size-is-largely-irrelevant pattern is not perfectly uniform: H-S1.2 found statistically significant heterogeneity across campaign types (joint Wald p=.023, §4.5), even though no single product type showed a significant size effect on its own.
+Advertisers running shopping or local-business campaigns specifically should treat the "spend, not size, is what matters" guidance as somewhat less airtight than for website campaigns.
+5. **A bottom-30%-of-predicted-growth flag is a reasonable early-warning heuristic, not a validated decision rule.** DA-S2.1's design principles — flag using the ad group's own early signal, evaluate within a day-7–21 window, threshold on relative rank within cohort rather than an absolute value (§5.5) — are theoretically grounded in H-S2.2a, but the binary-flagging backtest itself is inconclusive (wins 4 of 9 tested specifications against a random baseline).
+Treat it as a starting heuristic for prioritizing manual review, not as an automated cutoff.

+**For a platform researcher or fairness auditor evaluating a similar real-time auction system:** the same accountability-audit logic (§2.1) generalizes as a method independent of this platform's specific findings — test whether a structural attribute's association with outcomes survives controlling for the legitimate behavioral channel it plausibly works through (spend; early performance signal), rather than testing only for a raw, unconditional outcome gap. §7 spells out the conditions (mandatory human review, illiquid new categories, tenure-aware ranking algorithms) under which this platform's specific null result would *not* be expected to replicate.

+---

-## 9. Limitations
+## 10. Limitations

 1. **Single agency, single platform.** See §7(b) for the specific conditions under which the mechanism is expected to hold or plausibly break down elsewhere.
 2. **CPC-based estimates carry a partly mechanical component.** Reported as directionally informative only; the bid_amount-based estimate is the primary quantitative claim wherever the two diverge (§4.4, Figure 7).
 3. **Two central null results (H-S2.1, H-S2.2b) are non-significant but not formally equivalence-confirmed** (§8, Figure 9).
 Both facts are reported rather than rounding "non-significant" up to "confirmed absent."
 4. **The industry-stratification pipeline (RQ-S1.4) has only moderate label reliability** and is not used to support any claim (§7a).
-5. **The early-flagging design artifact (DA-S2.1, §5.4) is theoretically grounded but not empirically validated** as a binary-decision rule; its backtest is reported as future work.
+5. **The early-flagging design artifact (DA-S2.1, §5.5) is theoretically grounded but not empirically validated** as a binary-decision rule; its backtest is reported as future work (also see the practical-guidance caveat in §9, point 5).
 6. **Keyword-review-status boundary-condition check (RQ-S1.3) is under-powered** (0.5% of keywords carry a non-standard status) and is reported as preliminary/exploratory (§7a).
 7. **The ad-group dimension table is a snapshot**, so all account-age and account-history measures are lower bounds (§3).
 8. **Two customer-defined test/QA accounts were excluded from Study 2 via a pre-specified, logged rule**, not applied ad hoc (Appendix A, entry 7).
+9. **Every mediation claim in this report (H-S1.1a/b/c) describes an associational, not a causally identified, pattern** — the one design-based identification attempt (2SLS, §4.4 method 4) could not be completed, so causal language throughout is deliberately qualified (§4.4).

-For the full narrative behind every methodological pivot referenced above, see [`docs/METHODOLOGY_NOTES.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs); for the single canonical statistics table each pivot fed into, see [`docs/RESULTS_SUMMARY.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs) (digested in §5.6).
+For the full narrative behind every methodological pivot referenced above, see [`docs/METHODOLOGY_NOTES.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs); for the single canonical statistics table each pivot fed into, see [`docs/RESULTS_SUMMARY.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs) (digested in §5.7).

 ---

-## 10. Methodology Summary
+## 11. Methodology Summary

 | | Study 1 | Study 2 |
 |---|---|---|